“Is that person on your caseload your CLIENT or your COLLABORATOR?”

 We, as speech-language pathologists, are well aware that for most paperwork and insurance-related things, the people on our caseloads are called “clients.”
 I get it.
 But as I continue to grow and evolve as a clinician, I find myself questioning the typical terminology.
 To me, the word “collaborator” feels better – it feels more real.

 To me, “client” feels very one-way.
 Like, the individual is simply there to take from me, and that’s it.
 But that’s not how the therapeutic process works.
-There has to be back-and-forth.
-There has to be give and take between both parties involved.
+There must be back-and-forth.
+There must be give and take between both parties involved.
 This is why “collaborator” resonates with me.
 I give, but I also take.
 And my collaborators take, but they also give.